. : r e t r o f u t u r : .

 Foto Documentation August 2015

-Foto documentation: August 14, 2018 *Update*
+Photo documentation: August 14, 2018 *Update*

-- Information for media distribution:
+- Information for media use:

-The images below (800x600px) may be freely used in any way,
+The images below (800 × 600 px) may be used freely,

-and the inscription "www.retrofutur.org" remains visible.
+and the watermark "www.retrofutur.org" remains visible.

 - For any inquiries, please feel free to email "skyhook@aon.at"